inventage/keycloak-custom/README.md

 - Docker
 - jq

-Module keycloak-custom
+Module keycloak-server
 ----------------------

 This module installs the official Keycloak distribution into the folder referenced by the property `${keycloak.dir}`.
-The default value is [keycloak-custom/target/wildfly](./keycloak-custom/target/wildfly) (as defined by `${project.build.directory}/wildfly`).
+The default value is [keycloak-server/target/wildfly](./keycloak-server/target/wildfly) (as defined by `${project.build.directory}/wildfly`).

 The following Maven command does the installation and setup of Keycloak: